bevyengine/bevy-website/generate-release/README.md

 {{ migration_guides(path="./release-content/0.14/migration-guides/") }}
 ```

 The most important part of this is the `migrations_guides` shortcode.
-It will get the list of guides from the `_guides.toml` file and combine all the separate file and generate appropritate markup for it.
+It will get the list of guides from the `_guides.toml` file and combine all the separate file and generate appropriate markup for it.

 Remember to update the weight to be higher than the previous guides.